Hoosat-Oy/htn-webwallet/README.md

-Here’s a refined version of your README, enhancing clarity, structure, and user experience:

----

 # HTN WebWallet

 Welcome to **HTN WebWallet**, a web-based wallet solution developed by **Hoosat Oy**.
 This project enables users to manage their cryptocurrencies seamlessly and securely.